 Gone are the days when you could get by with showing up to monthly events.
 With today’s fast-paced business world, you have to work hard and do better to maintain your contacts and remember what you heard during conversations.

-Reach out to at least two contacts a day from your Zoobee’s list to ask them a simple question that generates a useful response.
+Reach out to at least two contacts a day to ask them a simple question that generates a useful response.
 Don’t be afraid to ask them for tips that enable you to experience progress toward your goals or to share something that you heard about professional development out in the field.

 Alternatively, you could share a quick post from social media that you know taps into their interests or job.
 You could also ask them to share your info with someone within their social circle to expand yours.
 Be willing to step out and join sites that enable you to develop new contacts.

 Finding ways to connect with others during each stage of your relationship is as simple as pulling up their info on your phone.
-Once you register with the ZooWho app today, you never have to wonder about what makes someone want to talk.
+There are great free Personal CRM tools out there, like Circles.
 All you’ll have to do is check out their stats and start talking about real life topics that you know keep their interest and you will see that relationship grow.

 Focus on Quality